-190 Samples were crushed to 500-125 μm, then froth flotation was used to separate the quartz grains.
-Quartz separates were purified by leaching in a HNO3/HF acid solution, and then 10Be{otz} was extracted from purified quartz, both according to standard protocols in the Cosmogenic Nuclide Dating Group and established methods (Brown et al., 1991; Kohl and Nishiizumi, 1992).
-10Be/9Be ratios were measured at the Center for Accelerator Mass Spectrometry at Lawrence Livermore National Laboratory, and normalized to 07KNSTD3110, which has an assumed 10 Be/ 9 Be ratio of 2.85×10^{-12} (Nishiizumi et 195 al., 2007).
-10Be{qtz} exposure ages were calculated using the version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) (Balco et al., 2008) assuming a rock density of 2.7 g cm-3 corrected for shielding and thickness, the Antarctica-specific atmospheric model (ANT) (Stone, 2000), the global 10Be production rate (4.15 atoms g-1 vr-1) (Martin et al., 2017), and used the LSDn scaling scheme (Lifton et al., 2014) for the same reasons explained for 3He{pvx} above.
-Three procedural blanks were processed with samples to correct background 200 10Be/9Be (Table 3) and applied to samples according to extraction date.
-Blank corrections were applied to samples according to the batch in which they were processed.
-Two blanks (BLK1-2016Jun03, BLK2-2016Jun03) were averaged ($4.6 \pm 1.7 \times 10^{-1}$ 16) and applied to 10 Be/ 9 Be measurements from samples ACX-13-18, ACX-14-26, ACX-13-56.
-A blank correction of $4.9 \pm$ 1.4E-16 (BLK-2016Apr12) was applied to 10Be/9Be measurements from samples ACX-14-08, ACX-14-16.
+Samples were crushed to 500-125 μ m, then froth flotation was used to separate the quartz grains.
+Quartz separates were purified by leaching in a HNO3/HF acid solution, and then 10 Be{qtz} was extracted from purified quartz, both according to standard protocols in the Cosmogenic Nuclide Dating Group.
+10Be/9Be ratios were measured at Lawrence Livermore National Laboratory.
+10Be{qtz} exposure ages were calculated using the version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) (Balco et al., 2008) assuming a rock density of 2.7 g cm-3 corrected for shielding and thickness, and the LSDn scaling scheme (Lifton et al., 2014).
+Four procedural blanks were processed with samples to correct background 10Be/9Be (Table 3).